Skip to Main Content

 Booleans: AND, OR, NOT

-• AND combines two search words together.
-Both must appear in your article, narrowing your results.
+• AND combines search words together.
+Both words must appear, narrowing your results.

 • OR allows you to search for synonyms or like terms.
-Only one of the terms must appear in your article, broadening your results.
+Only one of the terms need appear, broadening your results.

 Quotation marks